awolverp/cachebox/docs/docs/tips.md

 assert cache.capacity() == loaded.capacity()
 ```

+!!! note

+    Don't set `lambda` as `getsizeof` for caches when you want to pickle them.

 ## Copying a Cache
 All cache classes support Python's `copy` module, both shallow-copy and deep-copy: